 “‘Can I buy you a cup of coffee?’
 I asked him after weeks of deliberation, and plotting, and planning my course.
-All of those progressions that I would think about weren’t happening.
+Not all of those progressions that I would think about were happening.
 The books became less and less frequent, and I started to believe that it was over.
 As high as he took me, he then began to make me feel less and less important.

 “There was this one day I was seated with him and I said: ‘Some of the times I get the feeling that everyone is talking about me,” a man named John Currie said.
 “I get so worked up that I just want to rip my hair out.
 There are other times that I think no one is talking about me, and that’s weird too.’
 It was all I said, at first, but he didn’t say anything in return.
-All he did was sit there and eat his burger.
+He just sat there.
+Eating his burger.
 I don’t know if anyone has told you this, but Laurence takes these huge bites when he eats.
 They’re way too big for his mouth.
 He looks like a cow chewing his food in an almost diagonal manner.
 It can get under your skin, but it drives you nuts when you’re trying to get an answer out of him.
 So, I sat there like an idiot waiting for Laurence to finish that bite.
-What does he do when he finishes that bite, with me waiting for him to react to what I’ve just said, he takes another one.
+What does he do when he finishes that bite, with me waiting for him to react to what I’ve just said?
+He takes another one.

-“‘Well, what the hell,’ I yell, ‘aintcha gonna say nothing ya mongloid!?’
-And he rears back like he thinks I’m gonna hit him.
+“‘Well, what the hell, I yell, ‘aintcha gonna say nothing ya mongloid?’
+He rears back like he thinks I’m gonna hit him.
 Maybe I was.
 I don’t know.
 Maybe I was that angry.”

 “He said two shits?”
 I asked.
 The reason for my interruption was that I thought that was out of character for Laurence, from everything that I learned of him.